 When we purchase a basic household product at the store, we expect it to be safe and effective.
 Unfortunately, we have seen common home-use products, tools, and toys unexpectedly cause burns, infections, allergic reactions and other physical injuries.
 Product labels should thoroughly list ingredients and contents with clear instructions for use.
 Lack of clear labels can result in unexpected and unnecessary injuries.

 The Ruth Law Team represents those who have been injured due to a defective household tools or appliances.
 In one case, a simple bathroom remodeling job quickly turned deadly for one of our clients.
 The manufacturer of a popular grout sealer made the decision to change a compound in its formula to eliminate the strong chemical odor that prevented users from inhaling the fumes for extended periods of time.
 Our client spent hours around the substance, leading to respiratory failure and death within 24 hours.
 We were able to uncover the truth, demand justice, and obtain a substantial financial settlement for the family of the victim.
-If you were injured by a common household product or appliance due to a fire, chemical, gas, or other issue, contact us at 1-888-783-8378.
+If you were injured by a common household product or appliance due to a fire, chemical, gas, or other issues, contact an experienced and aggressive personal injury attorney at 1-888-783-8378.

 What If I Was Injured by a Recalled Product?